 The term “text mining” is used for automated machine learning and statistical methods used for this purpose.
 It is used for extracting high-quality information from unstructured and structured text.
 Data could be patterned in text or matching structure, but the semantics in the text is not considered.
 Natural language is what we use for communication.
 Techniques for processing such data to understand underlying meaning are called Natural Language Processing (NLP).
 The data could be speech, text, or even an image, and the approach involve applying Machine Learning (ML) techniques on data to build applications involving classification, extracting structure, summarizing, and translating data.NLP tries to handle all complexities of human language, like grammatical and semantic structure, sentiment analysis, etc.

-Head To Head Comparison Between Text Mining vs Natural Language Processing (Infographics)
+Head To Head Comparison Between Text Mining and Natural Language Processing (Infographics)

-Below is the top 5 Comparison between Text Mining vs Natural Language Processing
+Below is the top 5 Comparison between Text Mining and Natural Language Processing:

-Key Differences between Text Mining vs Natural Language Processing
+Key Differences between Text Mining and Natural Language Processing

 - Speech recognition system

 - Translation from one specific language to another specific language